Wine Adventures in Santa Maria!

 As I said, hailing from the “805” area of California, I thought I was pretty familiar with Santa Maria.
 After being blown away at CA’ Del Grevino, I continued to have “Toto, are we still in Kansas?!” moments.
 When we arrived at Presq’ile Winery, that feeling came over me once again.
 Presqu’ile Winery sits atop a hill overlooking the Santa Maria Valley and offers much more than simply being a “wine tasting room.”

-With a stunning, open and air-y tasting room at afew thousand square feet, Presqu’ile is an ideal place to visit as those Santa Maria temps rise in the Summer, and you need a Rose of Pinot Noir or any refreshing glass (or two) of vino.
+With a stunning, open and air-y tasting room at afew thousand square feet, Presqu’ile is an ideal place to visit as those Santa Maria temps rise in the summer.
+And especially when you need a Rose of any refreshing glass of vino.
 You can select either a table inside, perfect to be apart of the lively atmosphere, or collect your thoughts and have a quiet moment as you sit outside on their terrace near their fire pit.
 You can even catch glimpses of the ocean (yes, they are that high atop their hill on Presqu’ile Drive.

 Presqu’ile also has several perks to becoming a wine club member.
 Something I would recommend even to those not in the immediate area.
 Learn more about this fantastic Santa Maria wine and visit them HERE.